-- To create an ethos that makes everyone in the school community feel valued and respected. - To promote good behaviour by forging sound working relationships with everyone involved with the school. - To promote self-discipline and proper regard for authority among pupils. - To prevent all forms of bullying among pupils by encouraging good behaviour and respect for others. - To maintain consistency in applying this policy. - To protect children from the risk of radicalisation and extremism. - To ensure compliance with all relevant legislation connected to this policy. - To work with other schools and the local authority to share good practice in order to improve this policy.
+- Our aim is to provide a holistic environment where children can develop socially, emotionally, physically, spiritually, and academically in a safe and secure environment. - To encourage a calm, purposeful learning environment in the school. - To create an ethos that makes everyone in the school community feel valued and respected. - To foster caring attitudes and to celebrate diversity so achievements in all areas are acknowledged. - To encourage increasing independence and self-discipline. - To promote good behaviour by forging sound working relationships with everyone involved with the school. - To promote self-discipline and proper regard for authority among pupils. - To prevent all forms of bullying among pupils by encouraging good behaviour and respect for others. - To maintain consistency in applying this policy. - To protect children from the risk of radicalisation and extremism. - To ensure compliance with all relevant legislation connected to this policy. - To work with other schools and the local authority to share good practice in order to improve this policy.